tuvalroz/hw2-video/README.md

 ## Prerequisites
 ### Prisma
-To understand how to use the Prisma mySQL database, it is recommended to open a new directory and go through the Prisma database tutorial below
+To understand how to use the Prisma mySQL database, it is recommended to open a new directory and go through the Prisma database tutorial below, notice the Prisma Studio tool.
 ###Git

 1. What is a repository.